 The integration might have happened because of cultural integration, which might have been the kings who used to worship multiple deities and followed a policy of religious tolerance.
 Saivism became a culture between them, too, as they picked up many practices and traditions from Saivism, such as image worship, puja, worship with incense, water, smoke, food, and many others.

 While they did initially frown upon worshipping the Shiva linga, that culture got integrated with time and is considered the most auspicious one.

-Shiva in the Vedic texts
+Shiva in Vedas

 Few basic concepts of Shiva and Shaivism are stated in the Upanishad too.
-In the Atharvasira Upanishad, another important Upanishad that dates much later than the Svetasvatara Upanishad, there are many names of Shiva too and recommends the performances of certain rituals such as smearing of ashes, attaining moksha.
-Other Upanishads like Brhajjabala and Bhasmajabala talk about important concepts of worshipping Shiva too.
+In the Atharvasira Upanishad, another important Upanishad that dates much later than the Svetasvatara Upanishad, there are many names of Shiva too and recommends the performances of certain rituals such as smearing of ashes, and attaining moksha.
+Other Upanishads like Brhajjabala and Bhasmajabala talk about important concepts of Shiva worship.

 Lord Shiva in the Epics and Puranas

 In both Ramayana and Mahabharata, Shiva has been mentioned.
 In Ramayana, he has been mentioned as Sitikantha, Mahadeva, Rudra, Trayambaka, Pasupathi, and Shankara.
 We also find his references during the sacrifice of Daksha, his marriage with Parvati, the story of how he drank the most lethal poison during Samudra Manthan, and the story of the death of Andhaka, the destruction of three cities with the help of Lord Vishnu.